 STEP 1.
-It helps if initially you place the cold butter into the flour mixture to pick up a little flour.
-Then, cut cold butter into small bits.
+Place the piece of very cold butter into the flour mixture and roll it so that it picks up a coating of flour.
+Remove onto a cutting board.
+Then, cut very cold butter into smaller pieces.
 The light flour coating prevents butter bits from sticking together.

 STEP 2.
-Add the butter bits into the flour mixture.
-Hold the small bits of butter in the flour with your finger tips.
-Rub the butter bits with flour.
+Add the butter bits into the rest of the flour mixture.
+Hold the small bits of butter in the flour with your finger tips (and not in the palm of your hand).
+Rub the butter bits with the rest of the flour.

 Proceed with STEPS 5 to 9 as described in the Recipe below.

 STEP 10.
-Place each unbaked scone, glazed and sprinkled with dessicated coconut evenly spaced out on the greased baking tray.
+Place each unbaked scone, glazed and sprinkled with desiccated coconut evenly spaced out on the greased baking tray.
 They expand quite a bit in the hot oven.

 Makes: 12 Scones